Questions and answers on how the Homes for Ukraine scheme will work.

 Sponsors can apply for the scheme from any part of the UK.

-In addition, the Scottish and Welsh Governments are directly sponsoring a number of Ukrainians themselves.
-Ukrainian individuals can apply through the usual form but should choose the Scottish or Welsh Government as their sponsor.
+In addition, the Scottish and Welsh Governments are directly sponsoring a number of people coming to the UK from Ukraine themselves.
+Individuals and households coming from Ukraine can apply through the usual form but should choose the Scottish Government or Welsh Government as their sponsor.
+These Devolved Government Sponsorship Schemes provide protection for those fleeing Ukraine and hosts, with checks carried out prior to matching to ensure the safety and wellbeing of both parties.
+Please refer to further guidance on the Scottish Government and Welsh Government websites.

 What if I live in Guernsey, Jersey or the Isle of Man?